Frequently asked questions about the Parliamentary Election (Clacton Constituency) Thursday 8 June 2017

 Am I registered to vote?

 If you are already registered to vote or applied to register to vote before the deadline for the County Council election on 4 May 2017, you do not need to re-register.

 To find out if you are on the electoral register, telephone Electoral Services on 01255 686566.

-- A citizen of a European Union country living in the UK
+- A British citizen living in the UK

 How do I register to vote?

-You can register on-line by going to www.gov.uk/register-to-vote.
+You can apply to register on-line by going to www.gov.uk/register-to-vote.
 All you need is your name, address, date of birth and National Insurance Number.
 It only takes a few minutes.
-The last date to register for this election is Thursday 13 April 2017.
+The last date to apply to register for this election is Monday 22 May 2017.

 More information about registering to vote can be found on our register to vote page.

 Poll Cards for existing electors are due to be posted out on 8 May and will be issued to newly registered electors at regular intervals ahead of the election.